 In preparing these financial statements, management has made judgements, estimates and assumptions that affect the application of the Company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
-There are no critical accounting estimates within the financial statements.
+Critical accounting estimates include those used in the calculation of the deferred income relating to variable consideration and complaints provisions required at the Balance Sheet date.